Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

-Typical evidence in these cases include:
+Typical evidence in these cases includes:

-Sustain a non-work related injury in Nevada?
+Sustain a non-work-related injury in Nevada?
 Contact our Nevada personal injury attorneys.

 Injured in California?
 Contact our California workers’ comp claim attorneys.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
-He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
+He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.